systeminit/si/app/docs/src/how-tos/aws-ecs.md

 Add a `Container Definition` to your `demo-app` frame.

-Set the component name to `hello-world`.
+Set the Component name to `hello-world`.

 Set `Name` to `hello-world`.